evgenyb/aks-workshops/02-aks-advanced-configuration/labs/lab-05/readme.md

 nmi-v6d7q              1/1     Running   0          74m
 ```

 You should have two `mic` pods and one `nmi` daemon set at each node.
-IN my case, I have two nodes, therefore I have two `nmi` pods.

 ## Task #2 - create KeyVault and create new secret